mostfaswaisi93/blog-ql/readme.md

-## Laravel - BlogQL Course with Vue, GraphQL and Tailwind
+## Laravel - BlogQL with Vue, GraphQL, and Tailwind